 I recently retired from a rewarding job that drew upon the toxicologic, epidemiologic, statistical and genetic aspects of my tool kit, in which I oversaw a series of expert committees in assessing which health effects might be associated with exposure to Agent Orange to guide the Veterans Administration in compensating Vietnam veterans.

-As I reframe my daily life, I hope to contribute more to UUCF in various capacities, such as being a GA delegate this summer and working on the Nominating Committee, if elected.
-Thank you for considering me for this position.
+As I reframe my daily life, I hope to contribute more to UUCF in various capacities, such as being a GA delegate this summer and working on the Nominating Committee.